 For more information, see Why can’t I see my cloud documents offline?

-Fresco lets you make your documents offline in cases where you need to work without Internet connection.
-For example, when you are flying.
+In Fresco, you can work on your artworks even when you are offline.
 Similarly, you can work offline in Photoshop on iPad and Photoshop on desktop as well.
-All the changes you make to the cloud document in Fresco and Photoshop are synced when you go online.
+All the changes you made to the cloud documents in Fresco and Photoshop will sync to the Creative Cloud when you are back online.

-Let's take an example: You make a cloud document, Flying Orange, offline in Fresco and edit it to add a few strokes.
-Then, you open the document in Photoshop on iPad to add a bit of blurring.
-When you go online, Flying Orange will have the strokes added in Fresco and the blurring added in Photoshop.
+Let's take an example: You create this artwork, Flying Orange, offline in Fresco and edit it to add a few strokes.
+Then, you open this cloud document in Photoshop on iPad to add a bit of blurring.
+When you are back online, Flying Orange will have the strokes added in Fresco and the blurring done in Photoshop.

 If all the changes cannot be synced for any reason, you will not lose your work.
 Fresco creates a conflict file (backup file) from which you can recover your changes.
-To access the conflict file, tap your cloud document with the conflict icon in your Home screen.
-You will see the conflict file with the icon and your main file with the icon.
+To access the conflict file, tap your cloud document with the icon in your Home screen.
+You will see the conflict file with the icon and your main file with the icon .

 If you need to bring any content from the conflict file (back up file), to your artwork, you can do so by opening and copying those layers.
 You may have similar experience when you work offline in Photoshop on desktop and Fresco on iPad and go online.